punitarani/punitarani.github.io/_research/cellular-sp500.md

 ---
 layout: post
-title: Cellular S&P 500
+title: S&P 500 Simulator using Cellular Automata with LSTM Weights
 permalink: cellular-sp500
 author: Punit Arani
-date: April 2023
+date: Apr 28, 2023
 abstract: The Cellular S&P 500 Simulator is an experimental model that uses LSTM neural networks as weights for a cellular automata to simulate the stock market, providing a novel approach to visualize and explore the intricate relationships and dynamics within the S&P 500 index.
 ---

-# S&P 500 Simulator with Cellular Automata

 > This won't make you the next [Jim Simons](<https://en.wikipedia.org/wiki/Jim_Simons_(mathematician)>)
 > but it's a fun way to learn about the stock market and cellular automata.